memosasoft/smart-spider-project/README.md

 smart_spider_2.0 works well for scrapping.

 URL, IMAGE, MEDIA, DATA

-Smart spider 3.0 will be less dump and will be able to extracts, classifies and evaluates web site content.
+Smart spider 3.0 will be less dump its a promise.
+He will be able to extracts, classifies and evaluates web site content.

+Memo Sim